MicrosoftDocs/entra-docs/docs/identity/conditional-access/troubleshoot-conditional-access.md

 :::image type="content" source="media/troubleshoot-conditional-access/service-dependency-example-sign-in.png" alt-text="Screenshot that shows an example sign-in log showing an Application calling a Resource.
 This scenario is also known as a service dependency." lightbox="media/troubleshoot-conditional-access/service-dependency-example-sign-in.png":::

-## What to do if you're locked out?
+## What to do if you're locked out

 If you're locked out of the due to an incorrect setting in a Conditional Access policy: